srujan-landeri/srujan-landeri/README.md

 Hey Everyone! 👋

-I'm Srujan and currently a Computer Science undergraduate🧑‍🎓 I am enthusiastic to learn and work across technologies💻 I love collaborating with people and working in team environment😇
+I'm Srujan and currently a Computer Science undergraduate🧑‍🎓 I am enthusiastic to learn different technologies, currently in process of learning fullstack 👨‍💻 I love to collaborate with people and working in a team environment😇